olealgoritme/corsair_dominator_platinum_rgb/README.md

 # Corsair Dominator Platinum

-- Needed something to turn off the LEDs on the RAM sticks...
+- Needed something to turn off (or set RGB color) of the LEDs on the RAM sticks...
+- Scans i2c bus for the specific RAM sticks and sets the RGB color of the LEDs.

 ## Dependencies